propadiene-1/wifi-marker/README.md

     ```
     export const GEOAPIFY_KEY = [YOUR API KEY HERE]
     ```
 3. Done!
-The search functions should automatically use your API key.
+The searches will automatically use your API key.

 ## Contents
 + ```README.md``` project description